Cloud County, Kansas

-Cloud County (county code CD) is a county located in the U.S. state of Kansas.
+Cloud County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Concordia.
 As of the 2020 census, the county population was 9,032.
-Its county seat and most populous city is Concordia.
+The county was named after William Cloud, an officer in the American Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

-In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
+In 1802, Spain returned most of the land to France, while retaining title to approximately 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Cloud County was established.

-Cloud county was originally named Shirley County, but civic leaders feared that sounded too much like the name of a prostitute.
+Cloud County was originally named Shirley County, but civic leaders feared that sounded too much like the name of a prostitute.
 It was then renamed "Cloud" county in honor of Colonel William F. Cloud.

 Cloud County was formed from the existing Washington County, Kansas in a joint convention with Republic and Cloud counties.
 The county was legally organized on September 6, 1866, with Elk Creek designated as the temporary county seat.

 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) to Superior, Nebraska.
 This branch line connected Strong City, Neva, Rockland, Diamond Springs, Burdick, Lost Springs, Jacobs, Hope, Navarre, Enterprise, Abilene, Talmage, Manchester, Longford, Oak Hill, Miltonvale, Aurora, Huscher, Concordia, Kackley, Courtland, Webber, Superior.
 At some point, the line from Neva to Lost Springs was pulled but the right of way has not been abandoned.
 This branch line was originally called "Strong City and Superior line" but later the name was shortened to the "Strong City line".
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe".